Questions about Michael Jackson in general

 Of all the misrepresentations by the defence, the assertion of magical instant death from a small dose of propofol is the most harmful to patients.
 It is false.
 Asserting instant cardiac death from a very small dose of propofol can only be expected to increase the anxiety of patients requiring sedation and anaesthesia.

-MJJC: As far as we can understand from Defense line of questioning and Dr White testimony defence theory of what happened on June 25, 2009, is as follows: Murray gave MJ Valium and then 2 doses of Lorazepam and 2 doses of Midazolam.
+MJJC: As far as we can understand from the Defense line of questioning and Dr White testimony defence theory of what happened on June 25, 2009, is as follows: Murray gave MJ Valium and then 2 doses of Lorazepam and 2 doses of Midazolam.
 As MJ was unable to sleep Murray gave him a bolus of 25mg Propofol.
 During the night/day (unclear when) MJ swallowed 8 pills of Lorazepam unknown to Dr Murray.
-MJ was moving around the room even though he had an IV and a condom catheter on and with all these medications on board, he self-injected an already filed and left on the nightstand syringe that had 25mg of Propofol.
+MJ was moving around the room even though he had an IV and a condom catheter on and with all these medications onboard, he self-injected an already filed and left on the nightstand syringe that had 25mg of Propofol.
 What can you say about the Defense’s version of the events?

 Dr Steve Shafer: The primary point is that it doesn’t matter.
 Michael Jackson would be alive if Conrad Murray had not committed multiple egregious and unconscionable violations of the standard of care.
 He was administering a general anaesthetic to Michael Jackson in his bedroom, with no training, monitoring, or backup.
 He abandoned his patient.
 When he returned, his patient was either dead or nearly so.
 It speaks for itself.